+Frequency®

+Herbicide

+How and when to use Frequency

+Rate 200 mL/ha + 1% Hasten

++ the selected tank-mix partner (LVE MCPA or bromoxynil) at an appropriate rate for the targeted weed size and spectrum.

+Method

+Ground application in a spray volume of 80-150 L of water per hectare using standard boom-spraying equipment.
+The use of a nozzle that will deliver a medium spray quality is recommended.

+Coverage

 Frequency is a foliar-absorbed contact herbicide with limited translocation, so achieving good spray coverage is essential for optimal results.
 In advanced or dense weed infestations and/or dense crop canopies, increase the water volume to ensure adequate coverage of target weed.

 Tank-mixing

 Frequency is physically compatible with Axial, bromoxynil (including Bromicide 200, Bronco 200, Genfarm Bromo 200, Titan Bromoxynil 200), Jaguar, MCPA LVE (including Polo 570 LVE, Nufarm LVE Agritone, Nufarm Agritone 750, Genfarm MCPA LV 570 Herbicide, Titan LVE MCPA 570, Adama MCPA LVE 570 EC), metsulfuron (Ally, Associate), Sencor 480 SC, Tigrex and Topik 240 EC.

 Trials have shown mixtures with picolinofen or diflufenican can cause foliar burn without affecting crop yield.
 Frequency is physically compatible with Easy N^ (UAN) liquid fertiliser, however application may result in transient crop burn.

-Timing

-From 2-leaf (Z12) or 3-leaf (Z13) depending on the tank-mix partner, through to Z31 (first node at least 1 cm above tillering node).
+Timing From 2-leaf (Z12) or 3-leaf (Z13) depending on the tank-mix partner, through to Z32 (first node at least 1 cm above tillering node).

-Resistance management

-Frequency is a Group H herbicide.
-There is no resistance identified yet in Australia, however resistance has been confirmed globally to Group H herbicides.
-Frequency should always be used as part of an integrated weed management (IWM) strategy.
+Resistance management Frequency is a Group 27 herbicide which should always be used as part of an integrated weed management (IWM) strategy.
 Using different modes of action in rotation with non-chemical control methods is essential to help keep herbicides viable for longer.

-For more information on Frequency, visit crop-solutions.basf.com.au or contact BASF on 1800 558 399

-ALWAYS READ AND FOLLOW LABEL DIRECTIONS BEFORE USING ANY PRODUCT IN THIS FACT SHEET.
+For more information visit crop-solutions.basf.com.au or contact your local BASF representative on 1800 558 399 ALWAYS READ AND FOLLOW LABEL DIRECTIONS BEFORE USING ANY PRODUCT IN THIS FACT SHEET.
 This fact sheet is intended as general advice.
-The information submitted in this publication is based on current BASF knowledge and experience.
+Disclaimer: The information submitted in this publication is based on current BASF knowledge and experience.
 In view of the many factors that may affect its application, this data does not relieve the user from carrying out their own tests.
 The data does not imply assurance of certain properties or of suitability for a specific purpose.
 It is the responsibility of the user to ensure that any proprietary rights and existing laws and legislation are observed.